persalys/persalys/python/doc/developer_manual/validation/validation.rst

           :align: center

       - left side : 1 variable in the list view
-      - right side, tabs : MetaModel - Summary - Sobol indices - Validation - Parameters - Model
+      - right side, tabs : Results - Adequation - Sobol indices - Validation - Parameters - Model
       - Metamodel tab : plot + Relative error table
       - when metamodel plot is displayed, a Graph setting widget appears at the bottom of the tree view : check its behavior
       - check tables are well drawn